yanghui1-arch/AITrace/README.md

 cd src
 pip install -e .
 ```
-Then you need to configure AT through CLI.
+Then you need to configure AT through CLI. (it can be ignored now.
+Skip it!)
 ```bash
 aitrace configure
 ```